Pumped-storage hydroelectricity: Small-scale facilities

 Smaller pumped storage plants cannot achieve the same economies of scale as larger ones, but some do exist, including a recent 13 MW project in Germany.
 Shell Energy has proposed a 5 MW project in Washington State.
 Some have proposed small pumped storage plants in buildings, although these are not yet economical.
-Also, it is difficult to fit large reservoirs into the urban landscape.
+Also, it is difficult to fit large reservoirs into the urban landscape (and the fluctuating water level may make them unsuitable for recreational use).
 Nevertheless, some authors defend the technological simplicity and security of water supply as important externalities.